MPL 30x15x2 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Applications in Technology: They are often used in different devices, such as sensors, stepper motors, or speakers, where a thin and wide shape is essential for their operation.
+Technology applications: These are often applied in many devices, e.g. sensors, stepper motors, or speakers, where the thin and wide shape is necessary for their operation.

-Stability: In certain applications, the flat base of a disc magnet can provide better stability, minimizing the risk of sliding or rotating.
-It should be noted that the optimal shape of a magnet is dependent on the specific application and requirements.
-In certain cases, other shapes, like cylindrical or spherical, may be more suitable.
+Stability: In certain applications, the flat base of the flat magnet may provide better stability, reducing the risk of sliding or rotating.
+However, it's important to note that the optimal shape of the magnet is dependent on the specific application and requirements.
+In some cases, other shapes, like cylindrical or spherical, may be more appropriate.

 Advantages and disadvantages of neodymium magnets NdFeB.